joshua-peirce/PlayPal/README.md

 - Stores data using Redis
 ## To Run:
 - 1. Download all files into a folder or clone the repository
-- 2. use current environment or create new environment using `conda create --name playpal_env python=3.9`
+- 2. Use current environment OR create new environment using `conda create --name playpal_env python=3.9` (if using new env, run `conda activate playpal_env`)
-- 3. Run `conda activate playpal_env`
 - 4. To ensure that all necessary libraries are installed, run 'pip install -r requirements.txt' in current or new playpal_env environment
 #### Option 1:
 - open the folder in a preferred compiler